korbendallaskoop/dotfiles/README.md

           .gitignore
       Please move or remove....

-$HOME folder might already have config files which would be overwritten by git
+$HOME folder might already have config files which would be overwritten by git without -f

+	cfg checkout -f

 remove them or move offending files to a backup folder: